-Heart Surgery Reflections - 13 Months Later
+Heart Surgery Reflections - One Year Later

 (The Testimony of Gregory Gene Conrad)

 This past Wednesday was December 3rd, and that marked the one-year anniversary of my heart surgery.
 Two days before that day was a Fast Sunday—December 1st.
 And pretty much all of you, I'm pretty sure, fasted and prayed for me.
 'Cause that's what you do.
 That's the kind of people you are.
-But it was many, many other people beyond that.
+But there were many, many other people beyond that.
 And I had really struggled to come to terms with that day—Fast Sunday.

 I had been very depressed for a very long time, and if I hadn't made it through the surgery, I would be totally okay with that—more than okay.
 And so part of me wanted to ask everyone, "No, don't, don't fast, don't do anything," and then I'm just like, "Well, okay.
 What I'll do is I'll just say, 'Fast and pray that THE WORST OUTCOME POSSIBLE doesn't happen.'"

 And then, you know, I was talking to people going up to it, and they're like, "You know what?
 I’m not just gonna pray for an end to your depression.
 You deserve an end to your OCD."
 And I'm like, "Yeah, that's a nice thought.
 But that's not gonna happen.
 And I already feel like I'm shooting way high. " But after several people kept saying that, part of me was like, "Well, President Nelson said to seek and expect miracles.
-Maybe I shouldn't limit that miracle."(Anyway, that's the setup.)
+Maybe I shouldn't limit that miracle."

 (...Now, you all know I HATE chocolate.
 What you don't know so much is that I exponentially hated myself more than chocolate…)

 And so I really struggled, and I went radio silent for a long time because I thought, "Well, people are gonna want an answer.
-They prayed and they fasted, and they'll want to know, did the miracle happen?"
+They prayed and fasted, and they'll want to know, did the miracle happen?"
 And to me, the answer was an avalanche-causing shout of "NO!"
 And I thought of it as the anti-miracles.
 (That’s the second setup.)

 Now there WERE miracles.
 But it’s important to understand that the answer to the question was "no" before it was "yes," and how much of a struggle it was.
 And it's taken me a year to get to this place where I could see the miracles, and not just the anti-miracles.